 Lo siento (I’m sorry)

-No vocabulary list is complete without the phrase “I’m sorry.”
-This expression is very useful for when kids are playing together, or if a child needs to show sympathy and apologize.
+No list of Spanish words for beginners is complete without the phrase “I’m sorry.”
+This expression comes in handy when one is still learning the basics of a language.
+It’s also very useful for when kids are playing together, or if a child needs to show sympathy and apologize.

 Necesito/Quiero (I need/want)

-These basic Spanish words help kids express their needs and desires.
-Kids can use these words to communicate basic ideas like quiero jugo (I want juice) or no necesito ayuda (I don’t need help).
+Every kid loves to express their needs and desires, and in Spanish it’s even more fun.
+Kids can use these words to communicate basic ideas like “quiero jugo” (I want juice) or “no necesito ayuda” (I don’t need help).

-No basic vocabulary list would be complete without including some words to describe animals.
-To reinforce the meaning of these simple Spanish words, and you can ask questions like “¿Dónde está el gato?”
-(Where is the cat?) if you have a furry family pet.
+To reinforce the meaning of these simple Spanish words for beginners, you can ask questions like “¿Dónde está el gato?” (where is the cat?) if you have a furry family pet.

 These adverbs come in handy to describe the way something happens.
 With kids, you can use both words to describe feelings: “Estoy bien” (I’m fine.)